 Most cars on the road today use diesel or gasoline.
 In fact, there are over 1 billion registered vehicles on the planet with only 1 million (.1%) being electric.
 That means there are a lot of cars, trucks, RVs, motorhomes, and motorcycles out there running on either gasoline or diesel.
 But with all these vehicles out there, how much do you know about diesel vs petrol?
-Better purchasing decisions can be made when you understanding the fuel types and implications to the vehicles that operate on them.
+Better purchasing decisions can be made when you understand the fuel types and implications for the vehicles that operate on them.
 When it comes to diesel vs regular gas, it pays to know more.

 Diesel vs Gas – Miles Per Gallon

 When it comes to fuel efficiency, diesel is a clear winner.
 Per the U.S. Department of Energy, vehicles with a diesel engine can expect 20-35% greater fuel efficiency compared to gasoline engines.
 Part of this is because diesel fuel is engineered to higher density allowing it to generate the same amount of output with less fuel than gasoline.
 Another factor is that diesel engine combustion is more efficient than gasoline engines.
 Air is compressed to heat up for fuel ignition vs using a spark plug.
 Combined, diesel engines are much more fuel-efficient than gasoline engines.